patricklam/plam.new-webpage/content/post/20240607-chc-queenstown-doubtful-sound.md

 ---

 We had moved our Cascade Saddle trip from March to May, but we thought the weather might be questionable in May, so we moved it again to December.
+So, we had another week in Queenstown where we could do more outdoors activities.

 # Christchurch & Canterbury Open, May 17 to 19

-On this trip, I first went to Christchurch (well, Lincoln) to referee at the Canterbury Open, with a stop at Uprising, the bouldering gym, on the Friday.
+On this trip, I first went to Christchurch (well, Lincoln) to referee at the Canterbury Open, with a stop at [Uprising](https://bouldering.co.nz/), the bouldering gym, on the Friday.

 It turns out that 6:35AM flight to Christchurch was cheaper.
 I can't remember how much cheaper.
 At least with a 6:35AM domestic flight